Executive Summary

 Net profitability per payment method.

-Using this data, we identified an optimized order that could maximize both adoption and platform profit: PayPal, Klarna, SEPA, Apple Pay, Bank Wire, Google Pay, Card, Ideal, P24, Sofort, Pay Later.
+Using this data, we identified an optimized order that could maximize both adoption and platform profit: PayPal, Klarna, SEPA, Apple Pay, Bank Wire, Google Pay, Card, Ideal, P24, Pay Later.

 We identified payment methods with beneficial attributes for payer adoption, failed transfer rates, and price.
 We wanted to increase the share of these methods to boost revenue for sellers—and ultimately ablefy.